PCSchmidt/skillswapappmvp/docs/dev_journal.md

    - Address any remaining responsive design issues
    - Document findings and future optimization opportunities

-These improvements will ensure the application is fast, efficient, and provides a great user experience across all devices before we proceed to deployment preparation in Phase 5.
+These improvements will ensure the application is fast, efficient, and provides a great user experience across all devices before we proceed to deployment preparatio on in Phase 5.